TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 7.7 Motion detection

 There are three Motion Detection functions as sensors to set for different detecting zones.
-Each one has Threshold and Sensitivity inputs which you can adjust to specific zone sequentially.
-Motion Detection function can support to FTP, SMTP and Alarm output for capturing and sending images or starting alarm output.
+Each one has Threshold and Sensitivity inputs which you can adjust to specific zones sequentially.
+Motion Detection function can support FTP, SMTP, and Alarm output for capturing and sending images or starting alarm output.

 Home